What personal information do we collect from the people that visit our blog, website, or app?

 Fair Information Practices

-The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
+The Fair Information Practices Principles form the backbone of privacy law in the United States.
+The concepts they include have played a significant role in developing data protection laws around the globe.

 Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.